 5-See new things and get a new perspective on life

 It’s amazing to see the world from the view of a runner’s perspective because it’s easy to ignore your surroundings when traveling around in the comfort of your cushy car.
 It’s doing all the work to get you comfortably from place to place so you don’t quite see everything like you would when standing on your own two feet.
 When I get out to a 5k race that goes down Main Street, the buildings always seem a little taller, the roads seem a little longer and the hills seem a little steeper.
+After a race you see the real things in your world differently and it is a breath of fresh air to know that you don’t always need to ride in a vehicle to get from place to place.

 Hopefully these 5 reasons are motivation for you to get out there and run a 5k with some friends and family.
 Good luck and keep on running.